 A collection committed to the most disadvantaged

-By launching a new jewellery collection, MESSIKA CARE(S), Messika is committed to helping the libanese population in a country ravaged by multiple crises.
+By launching a new jewellery collection, MESSIKA CARE(S), Messika was committed between August 2022 and May 2023 to helping the libanese population in a country ravaged by multiple crises.

 Lebanon has suffered multiple crises in recent years, including the impacts of the Syrian financial and economic crises, the Beirut port explosion, Covid-19, etc. to the point that the World Bank has described the current crisis in Lebanon as “one of the top ten, possibly top three most severe economic collapses worldwide since the 1850s”. (worldbank.org) Nearly 78% of the Lebanese population is now living below the poverty line and 1.9 million Lebanese people are in need of assistance according to the Lebanon 2021 Emergency Response Plan (OCHA).
 Inflation reached 229% between February 2021 and February 2022.
 Meanwhile, eleven years into the Syrian crisis, the Lebanese government estimates that it is now accommodating more than 1.5 million Syrian refugees, making it the country with the highest number of refugees per capita in the world.
 Among these communities, women and children are the most affected.
 There is an urgency, therefore, to raise awareness and to help!